jewel/clearskies/protocol/core.md

 ```

 The "peer" field is the share-specific ID explained in the tracker section.
 This is used to avoid accidental loopback.
+The "name" is an optional
+human-friendly identifier, if set by the user.

 The client will examine the greeting and decide which protocol version and
 extensions it has in common with the server.
 It will then respond with a start